 What is holding my sales function back?

-Our answer is most people make the mistake of thinking of “Sales” as one process requiring one set of skills.
+Our answer: most people make the mistake of thinking of “Sales” as one process requiring one set of skills.
 It’s not!

 Every sale involves two very distinct tasks: converting a prospect into a willing buyer and turning that buying interest into a profitable deal.
 In short: selling and negotiating.